 In our experience, the majority of early-stage businesses start out utilising technology to manage their accounting and financing function, largely as a result of starting a business when cloud accounting is already mainstream.
 However, it is the more developed businesses that are facing the challenge of transitioning their traditional systems over to digital platforms.
 Nevertheless, the technology is still relatively new to everyone and developing at a high rate, so, even those already using the technology may not be utilising to its full capability.

-With the introduction of Making Tax Digital (MTD) in April 2019, soon, all businesses will be legally required to report through appropriate cloud systems.
+With the introduction of Making Tax Digital (MTD) for all sole traders and landlords with an income of £50,000+ beginning in April 2026, and reducing to £30,000+ in April 2027, all sole traders, landlords and businesses will be legally required to report through appropriate cloud systems.

 The efficiency gains are enormous for both the business and its suppliers and customers.
 We’re getting away from the idea that finance is a separate, post-event operation.
 Instead, integration within the day-to-day running of any business, speed and frequency of reporting, resulting in improved financial governance is the focus of the day.
 Historically, timely accurate management recording was reserved for larger businesses; now, any business can afford to produce monthly, detailed reports with records updated on a per transaction basis.